carlomigueldy/laradart-alpha/README.md

-# daycare_flutter
+# laradart

-A new Flutter project.
+A Flutter project with built-in authentication module using the Provider state management solution with Dio as the HTTP medium.

 ## Getting Started